-- Meanwhile, prepare the vegetables: chop or chiffonade the spinach.
-Thinly slice the radishes and scallions.
-Drain and rinse the beans.
-Place the vegetables in a large bowl with 3 tablespoons olive oil.
-3 tablespoons white wine vinegar, and ½ teaspoon kosher salt.
+- Meanwhile, chop or thinly slice (chiffonade ) the spinach.
+Thinly slice the radishes and 3 green onions.
+Drain and rinse the white beans.
+Place the vegetables in a large bowl with 3 tablespoons olive oil, 3 tablespoons white wine vinegar, and ½ teaspoon kosher salt.
 Mix to combine.

-- When the quinoa is done, let it cool to about room temperature (to quickly cool it down, spread it out onto a baking sheet or jelly roll pan in a thin layer; it will cool in a few minutes).
+- When the quinoa is done, let it cool to room temperature (to quickly cool it, spread quinoa in a thin layer on a baking sheet or jelly roll pan and it will cool in a few minutes).

-- Mix the quinoa with the vegetables, then add lemon zest.
+- Mix the quinoa with the vegetables, then add the zest of 1 lemon.
 Immediately prior to serving, squeeze on the juice of 1 lemon.
 If desired, serve topped with chopped walnuts or pepitas for some crunch.

-- *Note: If making ahead, make sure to leave out the lemon and nuts until immediately prior to serving; the same is true when eating leftovers, since the lemon taste fades over time.
+- *Note: If making ahead, add the lemon and nuts immediately prior to serving; the same is true when storing leftovers.